inQuitiVe/ECE284-Final-VLSI-Scream/Part1/README.md

 4. SFU do the calculation snd accumulation.
 After that, core.v enters IDLE state, waiting for the reset signal.
 5. Repeat 2.~4. for kij=1,2...8
 6. Note that after accumulation state of kij=8, SFU performs ReLU, then enters IDLE state to wait for tb readout signal.
+7. Finally, tb compares output with golden data, and report any mismatches

 ## Golden Pattern Format
 The pattern has the same format as the assignments.
+- **`out.txt`**: Expected output in binary format
+- **`viz/viz_out.txt`**: Human-readable decimal format for verification

+## Notes
+- This is the baseline version without reconfiguration features
+- All subsequent parts (Part2, Part3) extend this basic implementation
+- Used as reference for understanding the core architecture